Business Credit Scores & Reports

 The different business credit scores & reporting bureaus

-Each bureau can have different information on file for the same person or business, and wind up producing a different score.
-That’s why you’ve probably noticed your score vary from bureau to bureau.
-Let’s take a look at 3 of the most common business credit scores & reporting bureaus:
+Each business credit reporting agency can have different information on file for the same person or business, and wind up producing a different score.
+That’s why you’ve probably noticed your score vary between reports.
+Let’s take a look at 3 of the most common business credit scores & reporting agencies:

 The Dun & Bradstreet PAYDEX